 1560s, "person whose faith has been changed from one religion to another," from convert (v.).
 Earlier was convers (early 14c.), from Old French converse (n.).
 General (non-religious) sense of "person converted from one opinion or practice to another" is from 1640s.

 c.
-1300, from Old French convertir, from Vulgar Latin *convertire, from Latin convertere "turn around, transform," from com "with, together" (see com-) + vertere "to turn" (from PIE root *wer- (2) "to turn, bend").
-Originally in the religious sense.
-The Latin word is glossed in Old English by gecyrren, from cierran "to turn, return."
-Related: Converted; converting.
+1300, "a change or turn from one religion to another," especially to Christianity, from Old French convertir "to turn around, turn towards; change, transform; convert, win over," from Vulgar Latin *convertire, from Latin convertere "turn around, transform," from assimilated form of com "with, together" (see con-) + vertere "to turn" (from PIE root *wer- (2) "to turn, bend").

 Web design and development by MaoningTech.